 1. Get plenty of light.
 As the days become shorter and sunlight more scarce, many people feel sad – and suffer from SAD, or Seasonal Affective Disorder, which can make you feel lethargic and depressed.
 As spring emerges, moods usually brighten as the weather warms and light becomes more plentiful.

 But why wait out the winter months in sadness?
 Instead, fight back – with light.
 Norman E. Rosenthal, MD, author of Winter Blues: Everything You Need to Know to Beat Seasonal Affective Disorder, says that light therapy is a particularly effective antidote to the feelings of fatigue and sadness that often come with winter.
 He suggests some fixes: take a walk outdoors on a bright day, bring more lamps into your home, put your bedside lamp on a timer, or use a dawn simulator, which gradually wakes you to simulated sunrise.
+In addition to this, your body may not believe it is as bright or sunny outside if you are freezing cold in your home.
+Make sure you have called in something like a denver furnace installation company or a service in your region so that you can stay warm and cozy inside your home this winter.

 2. Ease your pain.
 For many of us, aches and pains are more common in the winter months for any number of reasons.
 In the cold, joints may be less elastic and take more time to warm up (that’s why it can be tough to get moving when you first get out of bed in the morning).
 You may be more sedentary during the colder months and as a result, feel stiffer and less limber.
 And when the temperatures plummet, your muscles may tense up and get stiff.
 Shoveling snow can also put stress on your back, shoulders and chest.